 Remember our bathroom reno from last years One Room Challenge?
 Today we’re going to talk about that wood valance we made for the reveal!
 It’s another very easy build that took no time at all, but makes a fun statement as an alternative to curtains or a standard fabric valance.

 All we used was:

-We had all of the scraps in the garage, so picking up the brackets made this about a $2 project!
+We had all of the scraps in the garage, so picking up the brackets made this an inexpensive project!